Campbell House Museum: Redecoration and the first 30 years (1943–73)

 When the foundation got possession of the house in 1942 they immediately began raising funds to refurbish the interior with new wallpaper, paint and carpets.
 This redecoration reflected a mid-20th-century concept of the Campbell's Victorian interior and was not an accurate restoration of what had existed in the 19th century.

 The House Museum formally opened to the public on February 6, 1943.
 During the 1940s the Campbell House was one of the only museums dedicated to the history and decorative arts of mid-Victorian America.
 The museum was featured in Life magazine in May 1945 and National Geographic in March 1946.

 The museum's interiors were redecorated again in 1967.
 In January 1973 the Campbell House was featured in the pages of Architectural Digest.
 Later that same year an important album of 60 photographs was donated to the museum.
 The 8-inch by 10-inch photos show not only the house interior, room by room, but also the exterior and surrounding neighborhood.
 The photos date from about 1885 and may have been taken by Hugh Campbell, but for what purpose is unclear.
 The album was discovered in the trash of a law firm that worked on the Campbell estate.

-This group of photos is the most significant artifact in the museum collection and is the most important piece of documentation supporting the accurate historic restoration of the museum.
+This collection of photographs is the most significant artifact in the museum collection and is the most important piece of documentation supporting the accurate historic restoration of the museum.